Chandrageraldy/flutter-base-kit/README.md

 ### Model

-1. Model data class is defining the structure of data to be used
+* The model data class defines the format or structure for the data to be utilized.
     ```dart
     class TokenModel {